Information Governance Officer - Corporate Policy & Governance

-Responsible to: Senior Policy & Governance Officer and strategic head for data protection
+Responsible to: Senior Policy & Governance Officer and the Council’s Monitoring Officer for data protection

 It’s an exciting time to join Stroud District Council.
-We have a newly formed team within Corporate Policy & Governance and are currently recruiting for an Information Governance Officer to support the team and the wider council in compliance of information legislation.
+Within Corporate Policy & Governance we are currently recruiting for an Information Governance Officer to support the team and the wider council in compliance of information legislation.

 About the role

-As an Information Governance Officer this role’s purpose is supporting the Senior Policy & Governance Officer and Strategic Head for data protection in providing a robust service to ensure the Council’s compliance to data protection, freedom of information, transparency legislation and other information governance policies and you will be the Council’s liaison with the Information Commissioner.
+As an Information Governance Officer this role’s purpose is supporting the Senior Policy & Governance Officer, and the Monitoring Officer for data protection, in providing a robust service to ensure the Council’s compliance to data protection, freedom of information, transparency legislation and other information governance policies and you will be the Council’s liaison with the Information Commissioner.

 This role will include:

-- Devising and delivering a Council wide strategy on information governance compliant with information legislation.
+- Developing and delivering the Council wide strategy on information governance ensuring it is compliant with information legislation.